idptools/metapredict/docs/usage/command-line.rst

 Using the original metapredict network
 ---------------------------------------

 We have recently updated the network that makes predictions for metapredict to massively improve accuracy.
-However, if you need to use the original metapredict predictor as opposed to our new, updated predictor, use the ``-l`` or ``--legacy`` flag!
+However, if you need to use the original metapredict predictor as opposed to our new, updated predictor, you can specify the version by using the ``-v`` or ``--version`` flag and choosing V1, V2, or V3!

 Predicting disorder scores from fasta files